suyinwb/Pewlett-Hackard-Analysis/README.md

 * Engineer: more than 14,000
 * Staff: more than 12,000

-While we know there are almost 60,000 Senior Engineers and Senior Staffs retiring soon, we are not able to tell which department they belong to.
+While we know there are _**almost 60,000 Senior Engineers and Senior Staffs retiring soon**_, we are not able to tell which department they belong to.
 Therefore using the code below, we are able to determine which departments and roles have the highest retiring employees

 ```
 SELECT ut.title, d.dept_name, count(ut.emp_no) AS "Total Retiring"